Cal Raleigh Player Props: Mariners vs. Rockies

-After going 0-for-3 in his last game, Cal Raleigh and the Seattle Mariners face the Colorado Rockies (who will hand the ball to Ryan Feltner) at 9:40 PM ET on Saturday.
+The Seattle Mariners and Cal Raleigh, who went 1-for-4 with an RBI last time in action, take on Noah Davis and the Colorado Rockies at T-Mobile Park, Sunday at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Cubs.
+In his last game he had a one-hit performance (1-for-4) against the Rockies.

 Cal Raleigh Game Info & Props vs. the Rockies